NedHermann/data_analysis_tools/src/web_scraping/dynamic_pages/README.md

 ```

 ### The while loop
 A lot to unpack here, we'll take it step-by-step.
-The way the while loop is structured is that while the statement `new_height > ref_height` is `true`, then it'll run the function and it'll repeat.
+The way the while loop is structured is that while the statement `new_height > ref_height` is *true*, then it'll run the function, then repeat.
 This is why we need the new_height variable to start out greater than ref_height.

 ```
 while(new_height > ref_height){